knpuniversity/rest/knpu/episode2/authentication-error-format.rst

     Scenario: Invalid token gives us a 401
       # ...
-      And the "detail" property should equal "Invalid Credentials"
+      And the "detail" property should equal "Invalid Credentials!"

 We'll see the difference this makes.
 We're expecting "Invalid Credentials!" and we are getting it with a period.
 So let's go find our translation file